Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 }
 ```

-Here we've essentially replicated the nested `Match(...)` structure from earlier, but in a more general form.
-This method works by taking the first `from` operand, using its underlying value to resolve the second operand, and then finally assembling the result based on the values retrieved from both.
-Depending on the actual case, the final result may not necessarily depend on both values, but the method definition facilitates the most complex usage.
+Here we've essentially replicated the nested `Match(...)` structure from earlier, except in a more broad form.
+This method works by taking the first `from` operand, unwrapping its underlying value to resolve the second operand, and then finally assembling the result based on the values retrieved from both.

 Graphically, the above implementation can also be illustrated with the following flowchart: